pitt-cdm/2019spring/resources.md

 </dl>

 ### Audio
 Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find FreeSound, CCMixter, SoundCloud, and Jamendo especially pertinent.
+See also the section on <a href="#file-compression">file compression</a>, below.

 <dl>
 <dt><a href="http://manual.audacityteam.org/index.html#using">Audacity Wiki</a></dt>